Rural prosperity case studies

-From Downton Abbey and The Crown to Spectre and The Little Stranger, TV shows and films featuring British country houses are hugely popular across the globe.
+From Downton Abbey (filmed at Highclere Castle) and The Crown (with scenes filmed at Knebworth House), to Spectre (featuring Blenheim Palace) and The Little Stranger (set at Newby Hall, otherwise known as Hundreds Hall), TV shows and films featuring British country houses are hugely popular across the globe.

 Poldark (BBC), filmed at Chavenage House (otherwise known as Trenwith), has been one of our biggest TV exports of recent years, selling in more than 100 territories.
 ITV’s Victoria, which features several Historic Houses places, also has huge international appeal, selling in over 150 countries.
-It’s a similar story on the big screen, with films featuring historic house settings drawing in the crowds; such as Transformers: the Last Knight (2017) at Blenheim Palace, and The Little Stranger (2018) at Newby Hall.
+It’s a similar story on the big screen, with films featuring historic house settings drawing in the crowds; such as Wuthering Heights (2013) at Broughton Hall, Transformers: the Last Knight (2017) at Blenheim Palace, Rebecca (2020) at Mapperton House, Loseley Park and Waddesdon Manor, and Lady Chatterley’s Lover (2022) at Brynkinalt Hall.